Compiling VPIC

 1. Do a recursive clone of this repo, this will pull down a copy of Kokkos for you. git clone --recursive git@github.com:lanl/vpic-kokkos.git If you switch branches, you might need to update the Kokkos submodule. git submodule update --init

 3. Find a file in arch/ that is close to your intended system and modify as necessary.
+“Cray” means “Cray.”
+As in, it’s for Cray systems.
+People seem to not understand that.
 Pay particular attention to lines like:

 -DENABLE_KOKKOS_CUDA=ON